dr-rosen-rosen/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.hopkinsmedicine.org/armstrong_institute/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include human factors, patient safetey, teams, simulation and unobtrusive measures.
+bio: My interests include human factors, patient safety, teams, simulation and unobtrusive measures.

 # Interests to show in About widget
 interests:
 - Human factors in complex work systems
-- Integration of quantiative and qualitative approaches
+- Integration of quantitative and qualitative approaches
 - Simulation

 # Education to show in About widget